• Skip to primary navigation

-Yesterday I had a conversations with one of my colleagues Prakash who works as a tester in an Agile project.
+Yesterday I had a conversation with one of my colleagues Prakash who works as a tester in a Scrum team.

 “So how is it going on?”, I asked.